-In February 2015, the FASB issued ASU 2015-2, "Consolidation" ("ASU 2015-2").
+In February 2015, the FASB issued ASU 2015-02, "Consolidation" ("ASU 2015-02").
 The amendments in this update affect reporting entities that are required to evaluate whether they should consolidate certain legal entities.
 All legal entities are subject to reevaluation under the revised consolidation model.
 Specifically, the amendments, (1) modify the evaluation of whether limited partnerships and similar legal entities are variable interest entities (VIEs) or voting interest entities, (2) eliminate the presumption that a general partner should consolidate a limited partnership, (3) affect the consolidation analysis of reporting entities that are involved with VIEs, particularly those that have fee arrangements and related party relationships partnership, and (4) provide a scope exception from consolidation guidance for reporting entities with interests in legal entities that are required to comply with or operate in accordance with requirements that are similar to those in Rule 2a-7 of the Investment Company Act of 1940 for registered money market funds.
+The amendments in this update are effective for annual periods, and interim periods within those annual periods beginning after December 15, 2015.
 The Company is currently assessing the impact of this guidance.